Best MQTT Broker for IoT / IIoT Application Development

 Monitor & Create Custom Alarms

 To Err is Human is the ultimate reason, why human invented machines.
-On the other hand, A continuous process industry, health care, logistics, National security and other mission-critical operations needs 24 X 7 monitoring.
+On the other hand, a continuous process industry, health care, logistics, National security and other mission-critical operations needs 24 X 7 monitoring.
 We built MQTTRoute with a Rule engine which helps administrators create event based rules for the sensor data.
-With this admins can easily create an alert message and send the message to a specific subscriber or web application.
-This help user from wasting human power and money.
+With this, admins can easily create an alert message and send the message to a specific subscriber or web application.
+This help users from wasting human power and money.

 MQTT Communication Security

 With rapid increase of IoT device connection to internet, many IoT bots or malicious data will crash the device and steal or know your data from via crashed device.
 Bevywise MQTT Broker has the most powerful and flexible security options.
 Enable TLS / SSL communication between your edge device & the MQTT Broker for a secure data flow.
 You can also create individual and highly secure authentication keys for each of your devices and make sure no one can intrude into the system.
 A custom auth plugin is available to integrate IAM (Identity Access Management) & SSO (Single sign on) for central management and control login access of users.

 IoT application needs a 360 overview of device status and the real time data monitoring for decision-making and analysis.
 An overall summary dashboard gives the complete real-time overview and general status of the system.